maevadevs/Maevadevs-References/node-useful-mgmt-commands.md

 `nvm install 6.9.4 --reinstall-packages-from=6.8.0`

+## Updating All or Some Global Packages

+    sudo npm update -g

+For updating only one package

+    sudo npm update -g <packagename>

+For checking outdated packages

+    npm -g outdated

 ## Listing All Global Modules At Surface Level Only

 When you run `npm ls`, the listing will go very depth into the tree-structure of the modules.
 To get only the main root modules, run it with the `--depth=0` option.